JAertgeerts/jaertgeerts.github.io/_posts/2017-09-14-salesforce-apex-linter.md

 [PMD](https://github.com/pmd/pmd/tree/master/pmd-apex/src/main/java/net/sourceforge/pmd/lang/apex) has built an AST and parser I can use.
 Actually, come to think about it, can't I just extend the ruleset for PMD to check for style?

+## PMD and Apex-Jorje

+Ok so PMD didn't actually build their own parser, but piggybacked the `Apex-Jorje` library that comes with the Force.com IDE.
+It has some important limitations that will prevent me from using it for this purpose:

+1. It ignores whitespace
+1. It ignores comments
+1. It has no documentation and can not be extended, since it's not open sourced by SFDC

+The first 2 are pretty much blockers, they prevent me from writing any rule that considers indentation or whitespacing.
+It's essential.

+Although I did like the PMD community and felt that there was a need to extend the library for the purposes it was built: static code analysis.
+I'm going to contribute the next couple of weeks a chunk of my time in building the rules I feel they miss and are achievable with this AST.

 ### To be continued...

 <a href="/">Return to the overview</a>.